jeongminfoh/starter-hugo-academic/content/home/experience.md

     date_end: '2011-06-01'
     description: |2-

+        *  Second in command of the company
+        *  Served at the General Outpost (G.O.P.) in Demilitarized Zone (D.M.Z.)
-        * Promoted from infantry platoon leader (Second Lieutenant) in March 2010
+        *  Promoted from Rifle Platoon Leader (Second Lieutenant) in March 2010

 design:
   columns: '2'